fabriciosenadev/telegram-mini-bot/README.md

-# dinexbot
+# telegram-mini-bot

 Hi there,

-This work is based in a little bot to be used as a financial manager personal bot.
+This work is just a bot test to learn how to do a telegram bot.

-Still is unde develpoment...as soon as possible will full this project.